Includes information on how to apply for visitor visas, bridging visas and transit visas and what you can bring into Australia.

 If you applied online, you might be able to update your details using

 You can withdraw the application at any time before we make a decision about it.
 To do this, send us a letter or email to ask for the withdrawal.
-Your request must include your full name, date of birth and date of your application.
-If you know it, you should also include the number we gave you when you applied – this could be a file reference number, client ID, or a Transaction Reference Number.
+Your request must include your full name and date of birth.
+You should also include your file reference number, client ID, or a Transaction Reference Number.

-Everyone included in the application who is 18 years of age or older must sign the letter of withdrawal or send a separate email or letter.
+Everyone included in the application who is 18 years of age or older must sign the letter of withdrawal or send a separate email.